UMCP-TASA/tour-of-taiwan/README.md

 npm install
 ```

+Also notice how we have a [patches](patches) folder.
+Because we're using a preview version of [react-spring](https://www.react-spring.io/) and there are some issues with it, we use the [patch-package](https://www.npmjs.com/package/patch-package) to repair it.
+This is all already handled for you in the `postinstall` command in our package.json.
+Just wanted to mention it in case you were curious!

 ## Gatsby

 You will have to install gatsby-cli which you can do with `npm install -g gatsby-cli`